 For Future-Dated Services, the Target Response Time shall be 30 seconds for an Update Security Credentials (COS) Service Request and shall be 24 hours for any other Service Request.

-For Scheduled Services, the Target Response Time that applies in respect of SMETS2+ Devices shall always be 24 hours.
+For Scheduled Services, the Target Response Time shall always be 24 hours.

 Subject to paragraphs 2 and 3 above, the Target Response Time for Service Responses shall be as set out in the table above, in the column headed “SMETS2+ Target Response Time” or “SMETS1 Target Response Time” (as applicable, depending upon the Device to which the Service Response relates).
 In respect of SMETS2+ Devices, the Target Response Time for Service Responses refers to the period starting as described in Section H3.14 and ending on provision of the Service Response to the User, but only counting the processing time between (1) the DCC User Interface to the Communications Hub (inclusive); and/or (2) the Communications Hub to the DCC User Interface (inclusive).
 In respect of SMETS1 Devices, the Target Response Time for Service Responses refers to the period starting as described in paragraph 5 and ending on provision of the Service Response to the User, but only counting the processing time between (1) the DCC User Interface to the DCC SMETS1 Processing Systems (inclusive); and/or (2) the DCC SMETS1 Processing Systems to the DCC User Interface (inclusive).
 For the purpose of which, the "DCC SMETS1 Processing Systems" are the DCC Systems used to process communications and data relating to SMETS1 Devices, but excluding the SMETS1 SM WAN.